lzap/Piano162Logic/README.md

    1. Folder `Audio Music Apps/Channel Strip Settings/Instrument` contains chanel strip patches.
    1. Folder `Audio Music Apps/Samples/Piano 162` is empty: this is where sample content must be copied.

 Now, I understand that not everyone is able to fiddle around with sample conversion, so I created a script that will do everything for you.
-If you are not comfortable with typing commands in MacOS Terminal, use (B2) option and figure out UNIX commands yourself.
+If you are comfortable with typing commands in MacOS Terminal, use (B2) option and use your own conversion utilities or figure out UNIX commands yourself.
 Otherwise, use (B1) option to use a script that will do everything for you.

 ### B1) Download and setup samples